Bleach History, Family Crest & Coats of Arms

 Bleach Spelling Variations

-Ireland during the Middle Ages would often record a person's name various ways.
+Individual scribes in the Ireland during the Middle Ages would often record a person's name various ways.
 How the name was recorded depended on what that particular scribe believed the proper spelling for the name pronounced to him was.
 Spelling variations revealed in the search for the origin of the Bleach family name include Blake, Caddell, Caddle and others.

 Early Notables of the Bleach family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Bleach Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bleach Notables in all our PDF Extended History products and printed products wherever possible.

 In the late 18th century, Irish families began emigrating to North America in the search of a plot of land to call their own.
 This pattern of emigration grew steadily until the 1840s when the Great Potato Famine of the 1840s cause thousands of Irish to flee the death and disease that accompanied the disaster.
 Those that made it alive to the shores of the United States and British North America (later to become Canada) were, however, instrumental in the development of those two powerful nations.
 Many of these Irish immigrants proudly bore the name of Bleach: